-- MRI does not cause pain. - Some patients may feel confined or uneasy (claustrophobic) when they are inside the MRI unit.
+- MRI does not cause pain. - Some patients who have an MRI in an enclosed unit may feel confined or uneasy (claustrophobic).
 Please tell the doctor who referred you for the MRI if you are claustrophobic.
 You may receive medicine to help you relax. - You may notice a warm feeling in the area where the pictures are taken.
 This is normal.
 If it bothers you, please tell the MRI technologist. - You will hear loud tapping or knocking noises during the scan.
-We will provide earplugs and headphones with music to help block some of these sounds. - If a contrast injection is needed, you may feel discomfort or coolness at the injection site.
+We will provide earplugs and headphones with music to help block some of these sounds. - If a contrast injection is needed, you may feel discomfort at the injection site.
+You may also feel a cool sensation at the site during the injection.